-5.3 The liaison structures operating in the area
+5.2 The liaison structures operating in the area

 The most important line of communication with role players at grassroots level in the respective municipal areas is through the local transport forum.
-Any conflict between public transport operators and traffic officials should be submitted to the local transport forum.
+Any conflict between public transport operators and traffic officials should be brought to the local transport forum.
 The chairperson of the forum and the traffic and safety subcommittee would assist in resolving the conflict.
-This would benefit both parties, as all parties have representatives in the forum.
+This would benefit both parties, as they all have representatives in the forum.

 The public transport operators could be informed at the local transport forum about the conduct that traffic officers would expect from them, and become involved in the traffic safety campaigns.
 The forum would play an independent role in any conflict that might arise between the public transport role players and the law enforcers, as the traffic department could not act simultaneously as the law enforcer and judge.
-Taxi conflict at local level would also be referred to the district as well as provincial Taxi Councils, to obtain their assistance.
+Taxi conflict at local level would also be referred to the district as well as provincial Taxi Councils, to assist.

-5.4 List of envisaged projects for the year
+5.3 List of envisaged projects for the year

-The objective of the traffic official in the VDM is to implement the following projects:
+The objective of the traffic official in the MDM is to implement the following projects:

-- Traffic and safety campaigns for the respective local municipalities - b) Appointment of dedicated Operating Licence inspectors - c) Selection of the driver of the year.
+- a) Traffic and safety campaigns for the respective local municipalities - b) Appointment of dedicated Operating License inspectors - c) Driver of the year